-This policy is primarily intended to serve degree-seeking undergraduates but does not prohibit credit by exam at for degree-seeking students at other levels.
+This policy is primarily intended to serve degree-seeking undergraduates but does not prohibit credit by exam for degree-seeking students at other levels.

-This policy does not address transfer credit, UW System placement exams, Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), retroactive credits or departmental placement examinations.
-These mechanisms for awarding credit are covered in well established, existing policy.
+This policy does not address transfer credit, UW System placement exams, Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), retroactive credits, or departmental placement examinations.
+These mechanisms for awarding credit are covered in well-established existing policy.

 Students who wish to earn credit by exam should contact the relevant department.
 A list of courses that offer credit by exam is available in the Undergraduate section of the Guide.